 I am so, so excited about showing your our DIY fire pit and the entire modern fire pit makeover.
-Between shoveling two 3/4 tonne truckloads of gravel (one in the pouring rain before a birthday party, the other at midnight in the pitch black) and getting bit by a German Shepard while buying supplies, you’d think I’d be cursing this DIY fire pit – but I can’t wipe the goofy grin off my face!
-I love how our modern, welded DIY fire pit turned out and, despite some back breaking manual labor, it was surprisingly easy to make over our fire pit.
+Between shovelling two 3/4 tonne truckloads of gravel (one in the pouring rain before a birthday party, the other at midnight in the pitch black) and getting bit by a German Shepard while buying supplies, you’d think I’d be cursing this DIY welded fire pit – but I’m too overcome with sheer glee!
+I love how our modern, welded DIY fire pit turned out and, despite some back breaking manual labor, it was surprisingly easy to tackle this DIY fire pit area.

 Hubby and I readily admit that neither of us are very adept at landscaping or gardening.
-The first summer we lived here we were really focused on updating the interior and last summer we were barely here (and when we were, we were working on our mid-century modern inspired bathroom renovation).
 This year we originally had an ambitious summer to-do list but then decided: hey, you know what’s better than weeding and painting and digging around, trying to repair our shoreline and remove our horrible dock?
 Making s’mores and watching the sunset!

-We mulled over some DIY fire pit landscaping options and decided anything involving paving stones or lock stone was silly because our lawn, in addition to sloping toward the water, is very lumpy.
+We mulled over some DIY fire pit landscaping options and decided anything involving paving stones or lock stone was silly because our lawn, in addition to sloping toward the water, is a little lumpy.
 The previous owner had tried lock stone, but it just sunk into the lawn and grass grew over it.
-We needed something cheap and plentiful that could move with the ground.
+We needed something cheap and plentiful that could shift with the ground.
 Enter: gravel!

 Simple DIY Fire Pit Gravel Area Supplies: